 - Baumgartner Gallery – scale models, shipbuilding in Sturgeon Bay, “Sentinels of the Shore” lighthouse exhibit

 - The Peterson Gallery – a chronological history of Door County shipbuilding going back to the 1800s

 - The Horton Gallery – exhibits highlight Great Lakes commercial shipping; virtually pilot the freighter Elba through the Sturgeon Bay shipping canal for winter layup at Fincantieri Bay Shipbuilding

 - John Asher Gallery – antique outboard motors, exhibit on the raising of the George M. Humphrey and more

 - Plus the new Jim Kress Maritime Lighthouse Tower – see Door County like never before!

 Tug John Purves

-Authentic and glorious in her details, this vintage 1919 tug has been refinished and restored through a five-year, all-volunteer project.
+Authentic and glorious in her details, this vintage 1919 tug has been lovingly refinished and restored through a five-year, all-volunteer project.
 Many of those same volunteers serve as docents on the guided tours of the vessel.
-Located adjacent to the museum on the Sturgeon Bay waterfront.
-Please allow two hours for the combination museum-tug tour.
+Located adjacent to the museum on the working waterfront of Sturgeon Bay.
+Open May 1- October 31.

 The Maritime Museum welcomes school groups.
 Contact the Museum for details.